spack/spack/lib/spack/docs/build_systems/autotoolspackage.rst

    depends_on('libtool',  type='build', when='@develop')
    depends_on('m4',       type='build', when='@develop')

-Another reason for needing Autotools dependencies is if the developers distribute a patch that modifies one of the files used to generate ``configure`` or ``Makefile.in``.
-If this is the case, these scripts will need to be regenerated.
+In some cases, developers might need to distribute a patch that modifies one of the files used to generate ``configure`` or ``Makefile.in``.
+In this case, these scripts will need to be regenerated.
 It is preferable to regenerate these manually using the patch, and then create a new patch that directly modifies ``configure``.
 That way, Spack can use the secondary patch and additional build system dependencies aren't necessary.

+""""""""""""""""
+force_autoreconf
+""""""""""""""""

 If for whatever reason you really want to add the original patch and tell Spack to regenerate ``configure``, you can do so using the